EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields

 Implementing the above, the rest frame UV LF ($\Phi(M)$) is calculated using:

 where $\Delta M$ is the width of the magnitude bins and $C_{i,f}$ is the completeness correction for a galaxy $i$ depending on its location within the fields, $f$.
-We only use fields and redshift ranges in this calculation if their completeness is greater than 50 per cent.
+We only use fields and redshift ranges in this calculation if their completeness is greater than 50 per cent and contamination less than 10 per cent.
 This ensures that our measurements are not dominated by any derived corrections (similar to the aperture choice when doing PSF corrections).
-The magnitude bin widths used are 0.5 magnitudes for the redshift bin $7.5<z<8.5$ and widths of 1.0 magnitudes for redshift bins $8.5<z<9.5$ and $9.5<z<11.5$.
-The highest redshift bin of $11.5<z<13.5$ uses magnitude binning of 1.5 magnitudes.
+The magnitude bin widths used are 0.5 magnitudes, increasing to 1.0 magnitude for the faintest bins.

 The measured uncertainty of the LF is given by: